bytescout/pdf-co-api-samples/Add Text And Images To PDF/C#/Add Images to Existing PDF/README.md

-## How to add text and images to PDF in C# using PDF.co Web API

-### Write code in C# to add text and images to PDF with this step-by-step tutorial

-The coding tutorials are designed to help you test the features without need to write your own code.
-PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
+## How to add text and images to PDF in C# with PDF.co Web API What is PDF.co Web API?
+It is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
 Can also generate barcodes and read barcodes from images, scans and pdf.
-It can add text and images to PDF in C#.

-Fast application programming interfaces of PDF.co Web API for C# plus the instruction and the code below will help you quickly learn how to add text and images to PDF.
-Follow the instructions from the scratch to work and copy the C# code.
-Enjoy writing a code with ready-to-use sample codes in C#.

-Download free trial version of PDF.co Web API from our website with this and other source code samples for C#.

 ## REQUEST FREE TECH SUPPORT